fluencelabs/fRPC-Substrate/README.md

 * (2) Logger and random balancer are initialized.
 * (3) *balancedEthCall* is called with logger and balancer.

+Note that time service is used to generate random numbers.
+This is not a good idea for production, but it's good enough for demonstration.

 #### Round robin

 **Use: Set `mode` to "round-robin" in your gateway config file**